Dustdevil blasted the door of the high school open with her wind power. “Let’s go!”

 The Thermos exploded.
 The sphere on the other end inverted through the pinprick point between the two universes, riding along the smoke into Pandahead’s body.
 Pandahead screamed out, clawing at his helmet.

-The limbs, tendrils, and shadows wrapped around Pandahead in a massive column of flesh woven from threads of darkness from the four heroes, Remise, and Dustdevil.
+The limbs, tendrils, and shadows wrapped around Pandahead in a massive column of flesh woven from threads of darkness from the four capes, Remise, and Dustdevil.
 Epione gasped as she saw threads trickle from her, too.
 The little negative emotions she’d kept: hunger, frustration, slight pain.
 All of it fuel to the fire of this monster.
 She felt sick to her stomach with just those few pithy feelings threaded from her, so how much worse did the others feel?

 The column pulled apart and transformed into a gargantuan ink blot.
 Shapes of limbs appeared and disappeared out of thin air like Warspeed, puppeteered by the warping sphere inside the Thermos.
 Epione had once seen ferrofluid responding to a magnetic field in a chemistry class.
 The physical body swallowing Pandahead moved in response to the sphere’s vibrations in the same way.